FEB 17 2017 – MAR 18 2017

 von Bartha, S-chanf

-For the upcoming solo exhibition at von Bartha S-chanf, Switzerland, Superflex presents Hospital Equipment.
+For the solo exhibition at von Bartha S-chanf, Switzerland, Superflex presents Hospital Equipment.
 The work consists of an installation displaying an operation theatre – and a photograph of the operation theatre exhibited in the gallery.
 Setting the scene of a life and death situation inside the gallery space, the viewer is positioned as a voyeur to a fatal conflict of war and loss.

 When the exhibition ends, the hospital equipment will be shipped directly to the Salamieh Hospital in Syria to be used by doctors and patients, and the photograph will remain with the collector.